Choosing a Divorce Consultation to Clarify Division of Property

 Under Texas law, the income from separate property is considered community property.
 However, appreciation of or the increase in value of separate property remains separate property.
 For example, if a spouse owned a rental property prior to marriage, the property itself and any appreciation in the value of that property is considered that spouse’s separate property.
 However, the rents derived from the property are considered community property.

+During your divorce consultation, your Austin divorce lawyer can explain the complexities of economic contribution and your divorce.
 Under certain circumstances, the concept of economic contribution may come into play.
 This concept allows one spouse to share in the increase in value of the other spouse’s separate property if the first spouse can show that his or her economic contribution played a role in increasing the value of the other spouse’s separate property.

 If community property has been used to enhance the value of one spouse’s separate property, a claim for reimbursement can be made.
 In other words, if the spouses use money from a joint account to renovate the rental property (separate property) of one spouse, the other spouse may be entitled to be reimbursed for a portion of increase in value to the property that resulted from the renovation.